Zan TV: History

-Upon its founding, about half of the women hired for the station were already qualified, and the other half planned to learn on the job.
-This was because most Afghan media and TV companies would not historically hire women, so they had limited opportunities to develop media skills beforehand.
-Staff have included Nasrine Nawa, director of news programming, Yasamin Yarmal, host of the daily show, Khalida Rashid, a political reporter, Shabana Noori and Basira Joya, news anchors, and Mehria Azali, a journalist and producer of the station's political programming.
+Upon its founding, about half of the women hired for the station were already qualified, and the rest planned to learn on the job.
+This was because most Afghan media and TV companies would not historically hire women, so they had had limited opportunities to develop media skills.
+Staff have included Nasrine Nawa, director of news programming, Yasamin Yarmal, host of a daily show, Khalida Rashid, a political reporter, Shabana Noori and Basira Joya, news anchors, and Mehria Azali, a journalist and producer of the station's political programming.

-Within three months of its founding, Samar reported that the station had 90,000 viewers for its morning programs.
-As written in the Guardian upon its founding, "It’s a radical initiative for a country where the television industry is run solely by men and where just 16 years ago, journalism and even access to education for women were banned."
+Within three months of its launch, Samar reported that the station had 90,000 viewers for its morning programs.
+The Guardian wrote upon its founding: "It’s a radical initiative for a country where the television industry is run solely by men and where just 16 years ago, journalism and even access to education for women were banned."
 However, some journalists are worried for their safety, and some face criticism from their families and communities.

 In 2019, Zan TV reporter Najwa Alimi received the Per Anger Prize, an award instituted by the Government of Sweden and awarded to human rights defenders.